This Month, Bridget talks about The Rehabilitation Act of 1973.

 are working on a recipe book and a website.
 They have you tube video and are

-other people how to cook
+working on teaching other people how to cook

 health food and enjoy cooking.